bigwiv/Biopython-cn/chr8.rst

               0   8.9e-20     100.47      60           [1:61]                [13:73]
               1   3.3e-06      55.39      60           [0:60]                [13:73]

-You see that we¡¯ve got the essentials covered here:
+You see that weâ€™ve got the essentials covered here:

 -  The query ID and description is present.
 A hit is always tied to a query, so we want to keep track of the originating query as well.